tbscanlon/CV/README.md

 ## About Me
 In my previous life I was an IT Support Analyst and Systems Administrator.
 My work primarily involved fixing computer problems for people so that they could do their jobs and looking after the IT systems that helped them do their jobs.
 My time doing contract IT roles has given me experience in a curious cross-section of industries, from non-profit organisations to construction firms.

-I've transitioned into web development to re-introduce some challenge into my work.
-I've learnt that I'm at my best when coming up with creative solutions to problems.
-Frankly, there isn't much of a challenge in un-ticking the *Disable cached Exchange mode* box or resetting a roaming profile.
+I transitioned into web development last year to re-introduce some challenge into my work.
+I learnt that I'm at my best when coming up with creative solutions to problems.
+Frankly, there wasn't much of a challenge in un-ticking the *Disable cached Exchange mode* box or resetting a roaming profile.

-Since graduating Makers Academy in August 2017, I have been working at Kingfisher Digital as a front-end developer building home improvement web apps.
-I'm seeking a new front-end development opportunity at a workplace that isn't quite so mired by office politics, so that I can focus more on growing as a developer.
+I graduated from Makers Academy in August 2017, and have since been working as a front-end developer for Kingfisher Digital, building e-commerce web apps in Angular & React.
+I'm seeking a new opportunity to grow as a developer; I would ideally like the opportunity to do more back-end work alongside my current front-end work.

 I'm a strong supporter of non-profits and I'd love to work either for one, or at a business with a strong appetite for social good.